iwitness-design/rcp-custom-renewal-date/README.md

-# rcp-hardset-expiration-dates
+# rcp-custom-renewal-date
-Allows for a specific expiration date to be assigned to subscription levels.
-All members will expire on that date
+Allows for a specific renewal date to be assigned to membership levels.
+All members on that membership level will renew or expire on that date